wflieller/intro-app-meteor/README.md

 # Intro App - Built with Meteor

-Intro is a social application that makes networking introductions easier by allowing users the ability to check in to their current location and let other users meet up with them.
-It is an attempt at taking social networking off of the digital realm by acting like an easy and non-confrontational alternative to making a formal introduction.
+Intro is a social networking application that takes digital introductions off of the web and creates real world opportunities to network with others.
+It is an attempt at acting like an easy and non-confrontational alternative to making a formal introduction.

 #Technologies Used